 There is no replacement for professional help finding the right frames for your face, but the guide below can give you an idea of what to look for.

 If you have a square face, you should look for frames that make your face appear longer.
 Your best bet is to use thin frames with soft, round lines.
-People with a square face look best in oval and circular frames.
+People with square faces look best in oval and circular frames.
 Neutral colors also look nice.

-A round face has a similar width and length, like a square face, but the cheeks and chin have much softer angles.
+A round face has a similar width and length to a square face, but the cheeks and chin have much softer angles.
 The cheeks are typically full, and the chin is rounded.

 Your overall goal should be to maintain the natural balance of your face.
 Frames should be broader than the widest part of the face.
 You don’t want your eyes to be too close to the top or bottom of your glasses.

-If you have any questions about finding frames that look good on your face, don’t hesitate to contact us today at (978) 374-0386.
+If you have any questions about finding frames that look good on your face, don’t hesitate to contact us today at (978) 374-0386 or visit our Contact page.